Charlie257-star/credit-score-gpt-app/README.md

 1. Upload borrower data using the CSV uploader
 2. Or [download the sample template](#) and fill in your data
 3. View credit score predictions and confidence levels
-4. Explore feature importance with SHAP plots
-5. Ask the built-in assistant to explain results
+4. Ask the built-in assistant to explain results

 ---